ChimeHQ/ViewPlus/README.md

 **UnrestrictedLayerView**

 By default, the `layer` property of an `NSView` has a number of restrictions.
-There are many properties that are owned and conrolled by the AppKit, and are impossible to modify in a safe and predictable way.
+There are many properties that are owned and controlled by the AppKit, and are impossible to modify in a safe and predictable way.
 This class provides a single property `unrestrictedLayer`, which has no restrictions whatsoever.

 This layer will just match the frame of the hosting view.
 This is is a great way to integrate a layer into the Auto Layout system.
 It's also nice for applying transforms.